arras-energy/gridlabd-old/docs/Subcommand/Geodata.md

 The location directive performs the geodata operation only at the  location specified.

-## `path CSVIN [ARGUMENTS]`
+## `path [CSVIN] [ARGUMENTS]`

 The path directive performs the geodata operation along the path specified in the CSVIN file.
+If CSVIN is omitted, the input is read from `/dev/stdin`, which allows output to `/dev/stdout` to be piped.

 If the `[-r|--resolution METERS]` option is used, the data is generated at the specified resolution.
 Otherwise the data is generated only at the points specified in CSVIN.

 # Datasets